 Thank you for your interest in serving as an intern in the Office of U.S. Senator Jerry Moran.

-The intern program is open to qualified undergraduate and graduate students who have strong interest in public service and government and have achieved academic excellence.
+The intern program is open to qualified undergraduate and graduate students who have a strong interest in public service and government and have achieved academic excellence.
 While preference is given to Kansas residents, students from all states are encouraged to apply.
-Internships are available for the fall and spring semesters during the school year, and two internship sessions are available for the summer.
+Internships are available for the fall and spring semesters during the school year, along with a summer session option.

 As co-chair of the Congressional Task Force on Down Syndrome, Sen. Moran also makes it a priority to extend an internship offer to at least one student with an intellectual disability each semester, to work alongside his staff on behalf of the people of Kansas.

 A limited number of internships are available, and the volume of applications received is quite high.
 As a result, the selection process is very competitive and interested applicants are encouraged to submit their completed application materials as early as possible.
 To apply, please submit:

 - Cover letter

 - The cover letter should highlight a policy problem before Congress and the applicant's suggested course of action to address the policy problem.